Series A Investment Thesis

 The Core Bet

-We are investing in the thesis that AI governance infrastructure will be as fundamental to the enterprise AI stack as databases are to the application stack.
-Capitol is the best-positioned company to own this layer in the highest-value, most regulated verticals — where the switching costs are highest and the willingness to pay is greatest.
+We are investing in the thesis that the system of record for AI-governed decisions will be as fundamental to the enterprise stack as the database is to the application stack.
+Capitol is the best-positioned company to own this layer — not because it generates the best artifacts, but because it is the only place where those decisions are produced, traced, stored, and audited under institutional accountability.
+In the highest-value, most regulated verticals, that is the only layer that matters.

 18 / 19